networkx/nx-guides/content/algorithms/dag/index.md

 We can see that Kahn's algorithm _stratifies_ the graph such that each level contains all the nodes whose dependencies have been satisfied by the nodes in a previous level.
+In other words, Kahn's algorithm does something like:
-What this translates to is, take all the nodes in the DAG that don't have any dependencies and put them in list.
+  - Take all the nodes in the DAG that don't have any dependencies and put them in list.
-Then "remove" those nodes from the DAG, and repeat the process, creating a new list at each step.
+  - "Remove" those nodes from the DAG.
+  - Repeat the process, creating a new list at each step.
 Thus, topological sorting is reduced to correctly stratifying the graph in this way.

-And this is how the `topological_generations()` function works, on which the `topological_sort()` function is based.
+This procedure is implemented in the `topological_generations()` function, on which the `topological_sort()` function is based.

 Let's see how the `topological_generations()` function is implemented in NetworkX step by step.